lyuzinmaxim/DLPU/README.md

 # DLPU
 PyTorch model DLPU for phase unwrapping

-This is a PyTorch realisation of deep convolutional Unet-like network, described in arcticle "K. Wang, Y. Li, K. Qian, J. Di, and J. Zhao, “One-step robust deep learning phase unwrapping,” Opt.
-Express 27, 15100–15115 (2019).".
+This is a PyTorch realisation of deep convolutional Unet-like network, described in arcticle [1].

 Original network was designed in TensorFlow framework, and this is the PyTorch version of it.